le·yen·zal ['lejənzal] (לײענזאַל) – n. (Yiddish) a reading room

 With the exception of these few introductory pages in English, all of our materials are entirely in Yiddish.
 The reasons for this are twofold: First, because our lecturers and readers reside in North America, South America, Israel, and Europe, Yiddish truly is the only lingua franca shared by all of users.
 Publishing a website in Yiddish both facilitates international collaboration among Yiddish scholars and provides students with an extra opportunity to hone their language skills.

 Second, we believe that immersing oneself in spoken Yiddish (through our Yiddish-language lectures) is the best way to understand literary Yiddish.
 Most of the Leyenzal's contributors are native speakers who represent a wide variety of regional dialects.
 Students interested in improving their Yiddish can benefit just as much from hearing lessons by contemporary scholars as they can from reading.
 We are, of course, happy to answer questions and receive your feedback in languages other than Yiddish (including English, Hebrew, and Russian).
-Please direct your messages to Director and Webmaster Isaac Bleaman (firstname.lastname@example.org).
+Please direct your messages to Isaac Bleaman (firstname.lastname@example.org).

 Leyenzal – A Yiddish Literacy Project was incorporated in California in 2012 and is a registered 501(c)(3) non-profit organization in the United States.
 While all of the Leyenzal's materials are freely available to users, we do pay our lecturers honoraria for their video lessons.
 We rely primarily on users to help cover these and other expenses associated with maintaining the site.
 Please click here for more information on how you can contribute to our project.
 We thank you in advance for your support.